beameio/beame-oidc-ad-provider/README.md

 # beame-oidc-ad-provider
 Beame oidc provider for mapping windows active directory groups to beame groups

-`WARNING:` This provider will only work on windows because of the node-sspi dependency
+`WARNING:` This provider will only work in `Windows` because of the node-sspi dependency

 ## Active directory
 This provider integrates to active directory by using SSPI.
 This makes it only run on windows, but also allows a SSO kind of experience in a windows enterprise network.
 This is archieved by the usage of the module node-sspi (https://github.com/abbr/nodesspi https://www.npmjs.com/package/node-sspi)